gdmoney/quotes/README.md

 **"Learning is not compulsory... neither is survival."**

 **"Experience by itself teaches nothing…Without theory, experience has no meaning.
-Without theory, one has no questions to ask."
+Without theory, one has no questions to ask.
 Hence without theory there is no learning."**
 -- *W. Edwards Deming*